vonajs/vona/packages-docs/guide/techniques/orm/relations-static.md

 The following is to use the module `test-vona` as an example to explain the usage of `static relations`

-## Relations
+## Four kinds of Relations

-Vona ORM provides 4 relations:
+Vona ORM provides 4 kinds of relations:

 |Name|Description|
 |--|--|